Get

 Height: 5 – 16.5 inches

-Shiba Inus are a type of Japanese breed with origins as hunting dogs.
+Shiba Inus are a type of Japanese breed that originated as hunting dogs.
 They are recognized for their distinctive fox-like appearance, small size, and red coat.
-However, Shiba Inus are also available in other coat colors such as cream, sesame, black, and tan.
+However, Shiba Inus are also available in other coat colors, such as cream, sesame, black, and tan.

-Shiba Inus are spirited and well-mannered dogs that can adapt to various environments, whether it’s an urban home or farm.
-This breed doesn’t bark much, and their quietness makes them perfect for apartment living, although you can still expect the occasional bark.
+Shiba Inus are spirited and well-mannered dogs that can adapt to various environments, whether an urban home or farm.
+They don’t bark much, and their quietness makes them perfect for apartment living, but you can still expect the occasional bark.

 4. Japanese Chin